j-jagger/hd2-desktop-tracker/README.md

 </p>
 <h1 align="center">Technical Gargon</h1>
-<h3 align="center">END USERS, KEEP OUT! </h3>
 </p>

 <h2>Building</h2>
 <br>
-PyInstaller is used to make the executables for windows releases.
-I have zero linux / macos building experience, so you'll have to figure those out on your own.
+PyInstaller / auto-py-to-gui is what I recommend you to use for making HD2DT executables for windows.
 <br>
 For some reason, desktop_notifier doesn't automatically get bundled with its .resources subsidiary in pyinstaller.
 Make sure to add that when building.
 <br>